aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.tables/cell/accept/_index.md

 | --- | --- | --- |
 | visitor | [DocumentVisitor](../../../aspose.words/documentvisitor/) |  |

 Enumerates over this node and all of its children.
-Each node calls a corresponding method on DocumentVisitor.
+Each node calls a corresponding method on [DocumentVisitor](../../../aspose.words/documentvisitor/).

 For more info see the Visitor design pattern.

-Calls DocumentVisitor.VisitCellStart, then calls Accept for all child nodes of the section and calls DocumentVisitor.VisitCellEnd at the end.
+Calls [DocumentVisitor.visit_cell_start()](../../../aspose.words/documentvisitor/visit_cell_start/#cell), then calls [Node.accept()](../../../aspose.words/node/accept/#documentvisitor) for all child nodes of the section and calls [DocumentVisitor.visit_cell_end()](../../../aspose.words/documentvisitor/visit_cell_end/#cell) at the end.

 ### Returns

-True if all nodes were visited; false if DocumentVisitor stopped the operation before visiting all nodes.
+True if all nodes were visited; false if [DocumentVisitor](../../../aspose.words/documentvisitor/) stopped the operation before visiting all nodes.

 ### Examples